2023 Arbitration Chart - NewsBreak

-Figures exchanged for the 14 players remaining in salary arbitration and their 2022 salaries, as obtained by The Associated Press from player and management sources:
+Figures exchanged for the seven players remaining in salary arbitration and their 2022 salaries, as obtained by The Associated Press from player and management sources:

 | Player